perryabdulkadir/PyBer_Analysis/README.md

 As might be expected based on population density, urban rides were most common, representing 1,625 of all rides.
 Suburban rides were next most common with 625 rides, and rural rides were the least common, with 125 rides.

 ### Total Drivers
 Correspondingly, the total number of drivers follows the same pattern as the number of rides.
-Urban areas have the most drivers - 2,405, suburban areas have less - 490, and rural areas have the least with 78 drivers.
+Urban areas have the most drivers - 2,405, suburban areas have fewer - 490, and rural areas have the least with 78 drivers.

 ### Total Fares
 Urban areas contribute the most to fare income - $39,854.38.
 Suburban regions are next with $19,356.33 in total fares.
 Finally, rural areas bring in the least total fare revenue - $4,327.93.